Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Legal Stability: The judgment confirms that creditors can rely on civil decisions, reducing uncertainty in their recovery expectations.

-• Verification of Credit: The confiscation judge is required to examine the link between the credit and the illegal activity, which implies greater attention to detail from creditors.
+• Credit Verification: The confiscation judge is required to examine the link between the credit and the illicit activity, which implies greater attention to detail on the part of creditors.

-• Responsibility of the Creditor: The analysis of the conditions of innocent reliance introduces an element of responsibility for creditors, who must be aware of the origins of their credits.
+• Creditor Responsibility: The analysis of the conditions for blameless reliance introduces an element of responsibility for creditors, who must be aware of the origins of their credits.

 Conclusions

-Judgment No. 46992 of 2024 represents an important step forward in defining the limits and responsibilities in the context of prevention measures.
-It clarifies the role of the confiscation judge and the link of civil res judicata, providing greater legal certainty for creditors.
-It is essential that legal professionals and creditors themselves are aware of these provisions to effectively navigate the complex landscape of prevention measures and confiscations.
+Judgment No. 46992 of 2024 represents an important step forward in defining the limits and responsibilities in the context of preventive measures.
+It clarifies the role of the confiscation judge and the binding force of civil res judicata, providing greater legal certainty for creditors.
+It is essential that legal professionals and creditors themselves are aware of these provisions in order to effectively navigate the complex landscape of preventive measures and confiscations.

 Bianucci Law Firm